jackiehjm/stx-docs/doc/source/security/kubernetes/manual-kubernetes-root-ca-certificate-update-8e9df2cd7fb9.rst

     ``--expiry-date``

-    Optional argment to specify the expiry date of the new certificate.
+    Optional argument to specify the expiry date of the new certificate.
 It has to be in the "YYYY-MM-DD" format.
 If not specified, the new certificate will have the same valid period as the existing one (normally 10 years).